YosysHQ/mcy/README.md

 result, or use a cached result if the test had been run previously.

 `rng(N)`: Return a deterministic pseudo-random integer in the range 0..N-1.

+### Report

+The `[report]` section contains python code for printing a report based on the data collect via the tagging mechanism described above.

+`tags()` returns the total number of mutations that have any tag assigned to them.

+`tags("FOO")` returns the number of mutations that have the tag `FOO` assigned.

+`tags("!FOO")` returns the number of mutations that have at least one tag assigned, but not the `FOO` tag.

 ### Tests